 What happens when a country defaults?
 And what are the reasons a country would default?
-That seems like a pretty crazy thing right?
+That seems like a pretty crazy thing, right?

-They’re racking up debt faster than you can say pay me back.
-And inflation isn’t helping by any means either.
+They’re racking up debt faster than you can say, pay me back.
+And inflation isn’t helping by any means, either.

 What happens when a country defaults?
 A default occurs when the government in power of a country is unable or unwilling to pay its debts on time.
-Every repayment has a capital and/or interest component.
+Every repayment has a capital and interest component.

 In other cases, the government is to blame.
-Not every leader has the benefit of their citizens at heart.
+Unfortunately, not every leader has the benefit of their citizens at heart.
 Let’s take Venezuela as an example.
 Just recently, in 2017, the country defaulted on its debt obligations.
 The corrupt political party in power refused to pay their bondholders.
 This is due to major financial mismanagement and years of political instability.

 What Happens When a Country Defaults and Economics